Yuki-Sakaguchi/denshobato/README.md

 ## Usage

 ### Basic Usage
-- Open Raycast and search for "Denshobato" or "Write a letter"
+- Open Raycast and search for "Denshobato" or "Write a Letter"
 - Enter your message in the message area
 - Press Cmd+Enter or click Submit
 - The message will be sent to the focused application